You are at the top of the page

 James I and Anne of Denmark

-James I: a religious reformer and obsessed with witches, a keen patron of architecture and the arts, and an early anti-smoking campaigner.
+James I was a religious reformer, obsessed with witches, a keen patron of architecture and the arts, and an early anti-smoking campaigner.
+He built the magnificent Banqueting House, which still stands in Whitehall, London.

-Anne of Denmark: assertive and independent, a dynamic patron of the arts who constructed a magnificent court.
+Anne of Denmark was assertive and independent, a dynamic patron of the arts who constructed a magnificent court.

 Image: James I of England and VI of Scotland, © National Portrait Gallery, London

-A portrait of Anne of Denmark wearing an elaborate dress with her hand resting on a chair.
+A portrait of a woman wearing an elaborate dress with her hand resting on a chair.

 Image: Anne of Denmark by John De Critz the Elder, © National Portrait Gallery, London

-James and Anne were married in 1589, when she was just 14.
+James VI and Anne of Denmark were married in 1589, when she was just 14.

-On her journey to Scotland she was marooned in Norway and James made the chivalrous decision to travel out and rescue her.
+On her journey to Scotland she was marooned in Norway.
+James made the chivalrous decision to travel out and rescue her.

-Once in England, she threw her energy into patronage of the arts, creating a cultural salon that attracted leading painters, writers and thinkers.
+Once in England, Anne threw her energy into patronage of the arts, creating a cultural salon that attracted leading painters, writers and thinkers.

-Image: James I and his royal progeny, ©National Portrait Gallery, London
+Image: James I and his royal descendants. © National Portrait Gallery, London

-James and Anne had five children in all; only three survived infancy.
-Further tragedy befell the family when Henry, Prince of Wales, died unexpectedly in 1612, leaving Charles as heir to the throne.
+James and Anne had five children, although only three survived infancy: Henry, Elizabeth, and Charles (later Charles I).
+Henry, Prince of Wales, died unexpectedly in 1612, leaving Charles as heir to the throne.

 From an apparently happy and loving relationship, the King and Queen drifted apart.
 James’s private life was shadowed with rumours concerning his male favourites and possible lovers, notably Robert Carr, Earl of Somerset and George Villiers, Duke of Buckingham.